Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

 ## Multi-Head Attention(Masked opt)

 ### Scaled Dot-Product Attention
 Attention in machine learning means we use an attention function to map a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
 The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key.
-In 'Attention is all you need ', the input consists of queries and keys of dimension $d_k$, and values of dimension $d_v$.
-They compute the dot products of the query with all keys, divide each by $\sqrt{d_k}$, and apply a softmax function to obtain the weights on the values.
+In 'Attention is all you need ', the input consists of queries and keys of dimension
+$$
+d_k
+$$
+, and values of dimension
+$$d_v
+$$
+.
+They compute the dot products of the query with all keys, divide each by
+$$
+\sqrt{d_k}
+$$
+, and apply a softmax function to obtain the weights on the values.

 ![](/assets/transformer/ModalNet-19.png)

 $$
 \begin{equation}
    \mathrm{Attention}(Q, K, V) = \mathrm{softmax}(\frac{QK^T}{\sqrt{d_k}})V